gnick18/Fungal_ICSBGCs/README.md

 ![ICS_FungalTreeFigure](./Images/ICS_FungalTreeFigure.png)

+## **ReproducipleScripts.md**
+This markdown file contains all of the major scripts used within this publication.
+It is sectioned by different key chunks of code, and includes a key on the top of the file.
+If an outside program or algorithm was used, the parameters used to run said program is listed above the Raw Scripts to make it easier to locate.

 ## **Folder: ICSBGCs**

 This folder stores all of the raw ICS BGC predictions in genbank, gff, and fasta format.
 The BGC predictions for each genome is organized in a nested folder structure by the the NCBI accession of the genome it was found in.